daiaventureira/img-repo/README.md

 This application is an image repository built using Ruby On Rails and Active Storage.

 The Image Repository application has a login functionality.
-The user after logged in can manipulates folders by creating it, adding images and descriptions to folders, dleeting images or folders and downloading images well.
+The user after logged in can manipulates folders by creating it, adding images and descriptions to folders, deleting images or folders and downloading images well.
 The images as public.

 ## Requirements